EliNalebuff/PowerOutageResearch/README.md

 - **P-Value:** 0.0
 - **Conclusion:** There is a high likelihood that the time of year (month) affects the frequency of outages.

+## Framing a Prediction Problem

+We aim to predict whether power outage duration will be greater than or less than 1 hour.
+For this task, we have chosen a binary classification model.
+This model could be particularly useful for individuals experiencing power outages who want to know if they are likely to regain power within an hour of the outage starting.

+### Model Evaluation

+We will use the F1 score to evaluate the model's performance.
+The F1 score balances precision and recall, making it a suitable metric for our needs as it prioritizes good overall predictions without favoring either recall or precision excessively.

+### Features

+All features used in the model are those that can be determined at the start of the outage.
+This includes:
+- Geographic information
+- Climatic conditions
+- Cause of the outage
+- Time-specific information

+### Model Flexibility

+Our model is designed to allow predictions even with incomplete information, ensuring that it can still provide useful insights despite potential gaps in the data.